MacWallet/MacWallet/README.md

 -------

 * stable Bitcoin library (bitcoinj).
 Also used in Multibit and Bitcoin Wallet (Android).
-* native and fluid user interface
+* native and intuitive user interface
 * fast catchup with the blockchain (just some seconds/minutes)
-* low memory and
+* low memory and cpu footprint
 * wallet encryption / decyrption
-* QRCode generation for incoming addresses
+* QRCode generation for receiving addresses
 * run script or play sound on incoming payments
 * show user notification on incoming payments